zyxer/CLI-for-PyInstaller/README.md

 Just start a pyCLI.py and go for steps!

 Current release is 0.2 (beta):
+ - Standard compile
- - No option.
-Only standard compile
+ - One File compile

 To DO:
  - Options for compile your .py